Why a liver cleanse may extend your dog's life expectancy

 Avoid feeding large marrow bones, which have extremely high-fat content.

-Beware of cheap treats even if they are natural.
-If it is too cheap it is likely because the ingredients are cheap too.
+Beware of cheap treats, even if they are natural.
+If it's too cheap, it's likely because the ingredients are cheap too.

 Avoid any food made in China because of that country's history of tainted foods and heavy use of additives and chemical preservatives.

-Start a one to two-month course of Liver Support and Cleanse (Livton) - a liver cleansing herbal formula that has been very effective for myself and Skai.
+Start a one to two month course of Liver Support and Cleanse (Livton) - a liver cleansing herbal formula that I've found very effective.